JWLou/m3DFaceTrack/README.md

 # m3DFaceTrack
 The MATLAB implementation of our GoMBF-Cascade algorithm for 3D facial tracking.

-This implementation is based on the following paper:
--

 # Setup
 - Create a 'model' folder under the main directory and put the models mentioned below inside.